 How to Make Joanna Gaines Chocolate Chip Cookies

 Step 3.
-Fold in the chocolate chips until evenly combined.
+Fold in the semisweet chocolate chips until evenly combined.

 Step 4.
 Drop dough by large spoonfuls onto the prepared baking sheet.
 TIP: Leave a little space between each cookie as they will spread slightly while baking.

 Step 5.
 Bake for 10-11 minutes, or until lightly browned.
 Allow the cookies to cool on the pan for 1 minute before transferring to a cooling rack.
-Repeat until all the dough has been used.
+Repeat with the remaining dough.

 Step 6.
 Enjoy!